 - More heavily discounted: Has been around for much longer (launched in June 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the FZ2000 emerges as the winner of the contest (5 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the FZ2000 emerges as the winner of the contest (5 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the FZ2000 or the FZ1000 handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is where reviews by experts come in.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.